NativeScript/docs-v7/docs/core-concepts/project-structure.md

     }
     ```

 * The third option is to specify only the app resources directory.
-The exanple given below will result in an app located at `/d/work/myApplication/app` and resources at `/d/work/myApplication/resources`.
+The example given below will result in an app located at `/d/work/myApplication/app` and resources at `/d/work/myApplication/resources`.
     ```JSON
     {
         "appResourcesPath": "resources"